kryptokrona/kryptokrona-docs/FAQ.md

     A: In a command prompt, enter the following command: `simplewallet.exe --SYNC_FROM_ZERO --wallet-file your_wallet` replacing `your_wallet` with the name of your wallet file.
 This should be more effective at finding all the transactions.
 Thanks to @Ereptor for this fix.

+* **Q: I'm trying to open my wallet in simplewallet, but it says that I'm using the wrong password?**

+    A: This occurs if you open your wallet with the GUI wallet.
+The GUI wallet uses a different wallet format, so it can no longer be opened with simplewallet.
+It should have made a backup with your wallet, it should be called the same as your wallet, but with a .backup file extension.
+This should open fine with simplewallet.
+Feel free to rename it to something more convenient, like `cli-wallet`, for example.
+If you don't have a backup file, just export your keys from the GUI wallet, and use the import function in simplewallet.

 * **Q: I made a paper wallet, how do I use it?**

     A: Once you've opened TurtleCoind.exe and let it sync, open up simplewallet.exe and type `i` to import.
 It will then ask you to choose a new wallet name, and a password.
 Once you have done that, it will prompt you for your two keys, the view key, and spend key.
 You should have got these when you made your paper wallet.